Tuning your USM Intrusion Detection System

-As a certified professional services partner of AlienVault, Sedara has managed the initial setup and baselining for over 500 new or expanding AlienVault USM users.
-This process is referred to as ‘Tuning’ where we first reduce irrelevant data, then we phasing out false positives.
+As a certified partner of AlienVault, Sedara managed the initial setup and baselining for over 500 AlienVault USM users.
+This process is referred to as ‘Tuning’ where we first reduce irrelevant data, then we phase out false positives.

-To tune a SIEM you must work with alerts and create custom correlation rules to ensure continued accuracy.
-This ultimately results in an analyst’s time being well spent on alarm investigations, and producing clean and useful reports.
+To tune a SIEM, work with alerts and create custom correlation rules to ensure continued accuracy.
 As every environment is different, tuning is a unique process for each organization.

-When initially tuning your USM we work with your internal team to determine what information is important for your organization.
-We then combine that information with our cybersecurity knowledge from our past implementations and currently managed AlienVault customers.
-We finally take this foundation and start to tune towards a manageable and precise flow of alerts.
+When initially tuning your USM, we work with your internal team to determine what information is important for your organization.
+We take this foundation and tune it toward a manageable and precise flow of alerts.

 Determining False Positives

-Being able to isolate false positives in your environment is a continual undertaking, but is the critical first step for the constant tuning that happens throughout the life of the system.
-This becomes extremely important after your initial wave of tuning out irrelevant data.
+Isolating false positives in your environment is a continual undertaking but is the critical first step.
+This becomes important after your initial wave of tuning out irrelevant data.

-A good example of this level of tuning actually happened with one of our customers about 1 hour before writing this…
+A good example of tuning happened with one of our customers:

 What Alerts Should You Set?

-As mentioned above, because every environment is different there is no cookie-cutter template.
-But there are non-standard custom correlation rules that are extremely important for almost every network.
-We prioritize these out of the box to show value very quickly in the AlienVault systems we implement.
+Because every environment is different, there is no cookie-cutter template.
+However, there are non-standard custom correlation rules that are important for almost every network.
 Some good examples revolve around active directory activity.
-A few of the questions we ask our customers to get the right kind of thoughts flowing for initial tuning include:
+A few of the questions we ask our customers include:

 Managing Daily Alerts with your IDS

-The problem with any IDS or SIEM is that you can’t set it and forget it as we explained in a previous post.
-Your network, your data, your employees and your vendors are constantly changing – each change affects your environment and may cause new alerts to investigate.
-The challenge with optimizing any good cybersecurity monitoring system is keeping up with the day-to-day management.
+The problem with any IDS or SIEM is that you can’t set it and forget it, as we explained in a previous post.
+Your network, your data, your employees, and your vendors are constantly changing – every change impacts your environment and may cause new alerts to investigate.

 The Cost-Benefit Analysis of Internal SIEM/IDS Management